 UPDATED: Malacañang has released the official list of regular holidays and special non-working days for 2019.
 We all know what that means: Time to start thinking about how and when to plan your next big trip for 2019!

 So how many days off are there exactly?

-All in all, we have 19 days on which to indulge our wanderlust—or just rest our weary working-class selves at home—without worrying about filing a leave or getting our pay docked.
+All in all, we currently have 19 days (and one more pending) on which to indulge our wanderlust—or just rest our weary working-class selves at home—without worrying about filing a leave or getting our pay docked.